jestjs/jest/.github/ISSUE_TEMPLATE/feature.md

 ---

 name: 🚀 Feature Proposal
-about: Create a report to help us improve
+about: Submit a proposal for a new feature
 ---

 ## 🚀 Feature Proposal